 How To Update The Safari Browser on Macs With Different Operating Systems

 Since we have discussed the importance of updating the Safari web browser on your MacBook, let us take a closer and more profound look at how to update Safari on Mac via different methods and procedures.
-We will take into account the methods of updating the Safari browser in Macs running on macOS Ventura, macOS Mojave to macOS Monterey, as well as macOS High Sierra or earlier.
+We will consider the methods of updating the Safari browser in Macs running on macOS Sonoma, Ventura, macOS Mojave to macOS Monterey, and earlier.

-The process of updating or upgrading the Safari web browser on macOS Ventura is similar to that of macOS Mojave and, later, with some minor differences.
+The process of updating or upgrading the Safari web browser on recent macOS is similar to that of older macOS with some minor differences.
 Since Safari is a default system application developed by Apple, one can easily update it by downloading the latest software updates on their MacBooks.
 Please go through the detailed process in this section to learn how to check for Safari updates on Mac and download them.

 1→ The foremost step you must consider is clicking on the Apple menu at the top of the screen.